fjovine/Covid19/readme.md

 # Covid19 downloader

-Since the beginning of the Covid-19 disease, the Johns Hopkins university made available worldwide this [site](https://gisanddata.maps.arcgis.com/apps/opsdashboard/index.html#/bda7594740fd40299423467b48e9ecf6) representing in real time the evolution of the infectuous disease as a worldwide map where red circles centered on each country represent the updated situazion in terms of confirmed infected.
+Since the beginning of the Covid-19 disease, the Johns Hopkins university made available worldwide this [site](https://gisanddata.maps.arcgis.com/apps/opsdashboard/index.html#/bda7594740fd40299423467b48e9ecf6) representing in real time the evolution of the infectuous disease as a worldwide map where red circles centered on each country represent the updated situation in terms of confirmed infected.

 This picture, though, gives only a snapshot of the current situation but there is this [GitHub](https://github.com/CSSEGISandData/COVID-19) site, updated every day, containing the history of these databases day by day in CSV (Comma Separated Values) format.